The difference between anonymizing and pseudonymizing personal data

 Pseudonymization of personal data

-Pseudonymizing personal data involves transforming data so that it is no longer directly traceable to a person.
-This involves removing directly identifiable elements, such as a name.
+Pseudonymisation of personal data involves transforming data so that it can no longer be directly traced back to a person.
+Directly identifiable elements, such as a name, are removed.

-With pseudonymized data, the modified dataset is kept separately from the original data.
-With pseudonymized data, it is important that the original data is preserved.
-Should the data be destroyed for any reason or re-identification proves impossible, the data changes to anonymized data.
+With pseudonymized data, the modified dataset is stored separately from the original data.
+With pseudonymized data, it is important that the original data is retained.
+If the data is destroyed for any reason or re-identification proves impossible, the data will be changed into anonymized data.

-When pseudonymized data is shared with third parties or stored within the organization, it should still be treated as being personal data.
-Even though it is not immediately obvious who it is about.
+When pseudonymised data is shared with third parties or stored within the organisation, it must still be treated as personal data.
+Even though it is not immediately clear who it concerns.

-You can think of data pseudonymization as a security measure.
-It lowers the privacy risk of data subjects and organizations processing this data.
+You can see data pseudonymization as a security measure.
+It reduces the privacy risk of data subjects and organizations that process this data.

 What are the benefits of pseudonymized data?